ZebMcKayhan/WireguardManager/README.md

 ```

 ## ipv6
 Note: IPv6 is experimental in wgm.
-Im not aware of any reports were IPv6 have been successfully implemented.
+Im not aware of any reports where IPv6 have been successfully implemented.
 In wgm this is determined when a peer is imported. if IPv6 is determined enabled on the router, then the IPv6 will be imported.

 to check which has been imported in your case you could issue: